 “When you discover something that nourishes your soul and brings joy, care enough to make room for it in your life”—Jean Shinoda Bolen

-Balance and well-being are paramount for our residents, and living and training in Vermont is really unmatched for achieving this goal.
+Balance and well-being are paramount for our residents, and living and training in Vermont provides a host of opportunities.
 Not only is it breathtakingly beautiful in Vermont, but Burlington is a vibrant city that provides opportunities for any interest.
 Burlington is a diverse community rich with culture, including farm-to-table restaurants, art festivals, and concerts.
 Outdoor activities for all seasons are very easily accessible in Burlington and surrounding communities.

 Annually, we hold resident retreats for each class, in addition to an all-resident retreat.
-Each retreat includes a small curricular component; but the majority of that day is devoted to exploring Vermont through the lens of well-being and camaraderie.
-Examples of past retreats have included zip-lining, paddle boarding, kayaking, hiking, and apple picking – to name a few.
+Each retreat day includes a team-enhancing educational session in the morning with the afternoon dedicated to class camaraderie.
+Examples of past retreat activities have included beach days, hiking, and apple picking – to name a few.
 The curricular component included for each respective year falls into the following themes:

 PGY-1 retreat: “Teamwork and Adult Learning”